AdobeDocs/workfront.en/help/quicksilver/manage-work/portfolios/portfolios-overview/portfolio-managament-overview.md

 After you submit the project request, the Portfolio Manager or an executive team reviews it, and decides whether to approve them.
 If they are approved, they will be selected for&nbsp;a company Project Portfolio.

-For more information about portfolios, see [Portfolio overview in Adobe Workfront](../../../manage-work/portfolios/portfolios-overview/portfolio-overview.md)For more information about approving a Business Case, see [Approve a Business Case](../../../manage-work/projects/define-a-business-case/approve-business-case.md).
+For more information about portfolios, see [Portfolio overview in [!DNL Adobe Workfront]](../../../manage-work/portfolios/portfolios-overview/portfolio-overview.md)For more information about approving a Business Case, see [Approve a Business Case](../../../manage-work/projects/define-a-business-case/approve-business-case.md).

 ### Portfolio Optimization {#portfolio-optimization}